-As you begin your search, it’s likely that you have neighbors, family, or friends who told you about a roofing company that they worked with, whether good or bad.
-You’re going to take these referrals and check them out online – and you should!
+As you begin your search, you likely have neighbors, family or friends who told you about a roofing company that they worked with, whether good or bad.
+You’ll want to take these referrals and check them out online.
 Don’t just take the recommendation from people within your immediate circle, but see what other customers say about their experience with that roofing company.

 You also want to ensure that this company has experience with your type of project.
 Once you’re in contact with your sales representative at the company, ask him or her for references that you can speak with directly!
 This is especially helpful if you have a more custom project based on the material you’re interested in or how complicated your roof’s design is – you can talk to other customers who had a similar job to yours.

-You don’t want anyone working on your home that doesn’t carry the correct state licenses.
-This could cause many problems down the road, not just from the integrity of the work completed, but the work might not meet building codes in your area.
-For a contractor to receive their license, they are required to meet a minimum hours of work experience and pass a building code knowledge test.
+You’ll want roofing professionals who carry the correct state licenses working on your home.
+This could prevent many problems down the road — from the integrity of the work completed to the building codes in your area.
+For a contractor to receive their license, they are required to meet a minimum of designated hours of work experience and pass a building code knowledge test.